Vasily Barkhatov: Bolshoi Theatre

 In 2004, he staged The Diary of One Who Disappeared at the Helikon Opera.
 In the same year, he performed an operatic duology called The Music Director, as well as Antonio Salieri's Prima la musica e poi le parole and Mozart's Der Schauspieldirektor, the latter two of which were staged at the Rostov State Musical Theatre.
 In 2009, he staged Les brigands at the Moscow Pushkin Drama Theatre and in 2010 he directed The Umbrellas of Cherbourg at the Karambol Theatre and Die Fledermaus at Bolshoi.
 In 2011, he directed Perfidy and Love at the Comedian’s Refuge Theatre and directed the film Atomic Ivan.
 In 2012, he traveled to Lithuania, where he staged Eugene Onegin at the Lithuanian National Opera and Ballet Theatre.
 Upon returning to Moscow, he staged Die neuen Leiden des jungen W. at the Chekhov Moscow Art Theatre.

 Mariinsky Theatre

-At Mariinsky Theatre he was a stage and production designer for Moscow, Cheryomushki in 2006 and Janáček's Jenůfa, Berlioz's Benvenuto Cellini and Verdi's Otello in 2007.
-In 2008, he staged Smelkov's The Brothers Karamazov and Shchedrin's Dead Souls.
-In 2011 he was a stage director of The Tales of Hoffmann.
+At Mariinsky Theatre he was a stage and production designer for Shostakovich's Moscow, Cheryomushki in 2006 and Janáček's Jenůfa, Berlioz's Benvenuto Cellini and Verdi's Otello in 2007.
+In 2008, he staged Smelkov's The Brothers Karamazov and Rodion Shchedrin's Dead Souls.
+In 2011 he was a stage director of Offenbach's The Tales of Hoffmann.

 In 2012 he, along with Anna Makhova and Dmitry Renansky, announced the creation of the theatre's Modern Opera Lab.

 Mikhaylovsky Theatre

 In 2011, Mikhaylovsky Theatre director Vladimir Kehman invited Barkhatov to become the theatre's artistic director, a position Barkhatov began in 2013.
-His first opera project at the theatre was a production of The Flying Dutchman.
+His first opera project at the theatre was a production of Der fliegende Holländer.
 Barkhatov also staged a gala concert in honor of the theatre's anniversary.
 Barkhatov announced his resignation from the position in 2014, shortly before his staging of Eugene Onegin opened the theatre's season.